-The Lehigh Valley Palestine Coalition hosted a community teach-in yesterday at Sayre Hall, Cathedral Church of the Nativity, with around 140 attendees engaging in thoughtful discussions about the Israeli-Palestinian conflict.
+The Lehigh Valley Palestine Coalition hosted a community teach-in yesterday at Sayre Hall, Cathedral Church of the Nativity, with around 140 attendees engaging in thoughtful discussions about the Israel-Palestine conflict.

 The event opened with Mickel, who introduced herself as an archaeologist specializing in Middle Eastern research.
-She said she’s an active member of Jewish Voice for Peace, and has participated and attended previous teach-ins about the conflict at Lehigh University.
+She said she’s an active member of Jewish Voice for Peace, and has participated and attended previous teach-ins with the Lehigh Valley Palestine Coalition.

 “My goal really is just for people to feel like they learned something,” she said.
 “Hopefully, they feel moved to take the next step and next action for an end to genocide.”

 During her presentation, Mickel referenced a diagram illustrating various soil layers that each represented different periods of time involving multiple groups of people from various ethnicities and nationalities who lived in the region.
-She said Israel has used excavators, heavy construction machines, in government-funded archeological research in Israel that removed topsoil layers and said the process creates the false impression that one group has continuously occupied the land.
+She said Israel employs government-funded excavators, heavy construction machines, for archeological research that removes topsoil layers.
+She said this process creates the false impression that one group has continuously occupied the land.

 Mickel said the removal of physical traces from the landscape of later historical periods creates the impression of an uninterrupted presence by a single group throughout ancient times.
 She said this suggests that Ottoman, Islamic and Byzantine eras are either insignificant or didn’t exist.